noplacenoaddress/RNMnetwork/Part 4 - My experience/6 - canyelles.md

 She always clean herself and her baby with **wet wipes** [[5]](https://en.wikipedia.org/wiki/Wet_wipe), but those wipes cannot be cannot be pulled into the toilet above all because the house was not connected to **sewerage** [[6]](https://en.wikipedia.org/wiki/Sewerage) network of the town.
 It was a country house with a **cesspit** [[7]](https://en.wikipedia.org/wiki/Cesspit).
 My father when he was young fall into one.
 Probably this is the next one.

+This is was the start of the destruction.
+Something provoked by a lot of people, my family also, and I and my love have been drowned in this sea of technological shit.
+And also who i was calling brother, but yes he is.
+But it's obviously something orchestrated by an enemy, she is a girl.
+And I know her.
+And, i really don't know, perhaps she likes **caiman** [[8]](https://en.wikipedia.org/wiki/Caiman).
+Do you know what I mean, **Nanni Moretti** [[9]](https://en.wikipedia.org/wiki/Nanni_Moretti)?

 ### External Links

 1. https://en.wikipedia.org/wiki/Visionary